 Having rituals and/or habits can be a great way to stick to changes in our eating plan as well.
 Consistency is key when it comes to taking on new things and over time they go from new to non-negotiable parts of our daily routine.

 As we head into Spring, this is a great opportunity to begin to think about your current food rituals and perhaps some new ones that you‘d like to reset for the new seasons ahead.

 Start by being mindful of your current food rituals.
 Make a list of them as you go.

 Take a moment to look at these rituals and decide which ones are helpful and which ones are harmful.
 Rituals may also be behavioural triggers, things that trigger us to eat, even if we‘re not hungry.
 Perhaps using food as a reward is a ritual you‘ve adopted?
 Simply be aware of them so that you can decide which rituals may need some tweaking.

 Then, create an action plan.
 Try not to take on too many at once, in fact, I would stick to one or two new rituals as you‘re more likely to maintain them if you don‘t spread your focus too thinly.

 Maybe you want to begin to have breakfast or stop skipping lunch.
 Maybe it‘s asking your family to sit at the table at mealtimes so that you can eat more mindfully.
 Perhaps, you‘d like to start your meal with a prayer or gratitude.
-Or, maybe it‘s simply adding a scoop of Nuzest Good Green Stuff to your day.
+Or, maybe it‘s simply adding a scoop of Nuzest Good Green Vitality to your day.
 The beauty of this activity is that YOU get to decide, you get to create these new rituals in your life.

 What food rituals will you begin this spring?